MechMaster95/Multivariate-and-Longitudinal-Statistical-Analysis/Factor Analysis/README.md

 Do you think a two factor model is sufficient?
 Explain your answwer.

 3. The [matrix below] shows the correlations between ratings on nine statements about pain made by 123 people suffering from extreme pain.
 Each statement was scored on a scale from 1 to 6, ranging from agreement to disagreement.
-The nine pain statements were as follows:
-Whether or not I am in pain in the future depends on the skills of the doctors.
-Whenever I am in pain, it is usually because of something I have done or not done.
-Whether or not I am in pain depends on what the doctors do for me.
-I cannot get any help for my pain unless I go to seek medical advice.
-When I am in pain, I know that it is because I have not been taking proper exercise or eating the right food.
-People’s pain results from their own carelessness.
-I am directly responsible for my pain, relief from pain is chiefly controlled by the doctors.
-People who are never in pain are just plain lucky. lt <- readMoments("../data/EverittEx7.1.txt", diag = T) R <- (lt + t(lt)) - diag(1, 9)
-R2 <- R[-9, -9]
-R2

 Fit a correlated two-factor model in which questions 1, 3, 4, and 8 are assumed to be indicators of the latent variable Doctor’s Responsibility and questions 2, 5, 6, and 7 are assumed to be indicators of the latent variable Patient’s Responsibility.

 Find a 95% confidence interval for the correlation between the two latent variables.